dperique/kvm_examples/README.md

 ```

 Create a cloud init file so you can set the password.
 I set it to "Password" but you
 should set it to something stronger.
+Then create the iso for your cloud init file.

 ```
 cat << END > cloud-init1.txt